Danny Rampling

-Danny Rampling (born 15 July 1961) is an English house music DJ and is widely credited as one of the original founders of the UK's rave/club scene.
+Daniel Rampling (born 15 July 1961), is an English house music DJ and is widely credited as one of the original founders of the UK's rave/club scene.

 His long career began in the early 1980s playing hip-hop, soul and funk around numerous bars and clubs in London.
 Rampling was the first winner of the No 1 DJ in the World Award by DJ Magazine in 1991 and is a three-time DJ Awards recipient.
 He has reportedly sold over 1 million compilation albums.